WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

 This paper introduces the optional property <strong><code>digestMultibase</code></strong>, used to include a verifiable hash of the corresponding<code> <strong>id</strong></code> element.
 This enables safely linking to an external non-VC object in the <strong><code>id</code></strong> field, while still being able to verify that its content has not changed since making the assertion.

-Note: a _hashlink_ is a general term for a combination of a URI and a digest hash.
+Note: a _hashlink_ is a general term for a combination of a URL and a digest.

 #### **digestMultibase**

-A <strong><code>digestMultibase</code></strong> property provides a way to lock down a link using a hash of its content, by specifying the hash algorithm, and (optionally) the canonicalization mechanism to perform before hashing.
+A <strong><code>digestMultibase</code></strong> property provides a way to lock down a link using a hash of its content by specifying the hash algorithm and (optionally) the canonicalization mechanism to perform before hashing.
 It is intended to apply to the <strong><code>id</code></strong> link at the same level.
 For more details on this proposed property, see [issue #952](https://github.com/w3c/vc-data-model/issues/952) on the VC Data Model.

 ### Verifying Linked VCs